NucleusPowered/site-v2/docs/howto/setupperms.md

 adddocslink: true
 ---

+> This is one of two ways to assign permissions quickly.
+The alternative is using the role based permissions, [which are described here](roleperms.html).
+> **Do not use both.**

 The `/nucleus setupperms` subcommand allows server owners to grant the suggested permissions to groups, allowing for a quick setup of a server.
 This will grant permissions based on the version of the plugin you are running at the time and does not automatically update permissions when Nucleus is upgraded.

 > Nucleus is **not a permissions management plugin**.
 Roles are simply a template you can apply to a permission group.
+>
+> If you are happy for Nucleus to use new recommended permissions when you update Nucleus, use the role based permissions instead.

 ## First Time Setup